-Fullview Live, our cobrowsing solution, makes it easy to call users in your app and cobrowse with them to solve issues collaboratively and in real-time.
+Fullview Cobrowsing, our cobrowsing solution, makes it easy to call users in your app and cobrowse with them to solve issues collaboratively and in real-time.
 You'll be able to complete steps for them, control the screen and demonstrate features, all while chatting with them on the side.

 Continually Collect Feedback and Measure Performance